 We disclose your pathology results:

-· to the person who requested the pathology service on your behalf (normally your doctor);
+- to the person who requested the pathology service on your behalf (normally your health practitioner);

-· to anyone else specified in the request for the pathology service (your doctor may request that we disclose your pathology results to other health professionals who are involved in your treatment);
+- to anyone else specified in the request for the pathology service (your health practitioner may request that we disclose your pathology results directly to you or to other health practitioners who are involved in your treatment);

-· to other persons not specifically listed in the request for the pathology service but who appear to be providing health care services to you (we will only do this if we are reasonably satisfied that you have consented to this occurring or there appear to be other reasons why this is appropriate);
+- to other persons not specifically listed in the request for the pathology service but who claim to be providing health care services to you and we are satisfied that their claim is genuine (we will only do this if we are reasonably satisfied that they are a registered health practitioner, or you have consented to this occurring, or there appear to be other reasons why this is appropriate for your health care);

-· where the pathology service was requested on your behalf by your employer or a government department, to that employer or government department;
+- where the pathology service was requested on your behalf by your employer or a government department, to that employer or government department; and

-For some specific pathology tests (such as full blood counts, electrolytes, liver function tests and other serology and immunology pathology tests), it is accepted clinical practice that we must give your doctor not only the test result for the test your doctor has requested but also the results of all tests of the same nature that we have performed for you previously (regardless of who requested those tests).
-Past results assist your doctor to determine whether or not your current test result is abnormal.
+For some specific pathology tests (such as full blood counts, electrolytes, liver function tests and other serology and immunology pathology tests), it is accepted clinical practice that we must give your health practitioner not only the test result for the test your health practitioner has requested but also the results of all tests of the same nature that we have performed for you previously (regardless of who requested those tests).
+Past results assist your health practitioner to determine whether or not your current test result is abnormal.

 In some circumstances, it may be necessary for us to obtain confirmatory testing from a third party laboratory or, for highly specialised pathology services, we may need to arrange for a reference laboratory to perform the required pathology services on our behalf.
 In these circumstances, we will disclose personal information about you to these third parties for the limited purpose of obtaining the necessary pathology services.

 Operating our business and sending accounts